csabatini/tinkerer-blog/pages/about.rst

 Intro
 -----

-Hi, my name is Caleb Sabatini.
-I'm a Data Engineer living in Oklahoma City.
-Lately I've been working on building automated pipelines for batch and streaming datasets.

-I'm a user of open-source software like the `Apache Hadoop <http://hadoop.apache.org>`_ stack, `Apache Spark <https://spark.apache.org>`_, and `Apache Airflow <https://airflow.apache.org>`_.
-I'm also interested in DevOps practices like CICD and Infrastructure as Code.
+My name is Caleb Sabatini, I'm a Data Engineer working in Dallas, Texas.
+I have an interest in Big Data systems like the `Apache Hadoop <http://hadoop.apache.org>`_ stack, as well as DevOps practices like CI/CD and Infrastructure as Code.

 Email
 -----